Red paws on dogs: Vet shares key causes and treatments

 Does my dog have pododermatitis?

 Pododermatitis, or inflamed skin on the feet, is a medical condition that always stems from an underlying cause.
 While it's not a specific disease itself, it often manifests as red paws in dogs.
 If your dog displays redness on their paws, it is likely a sign of pododermatitis.
-However, it is crucial to consult with a veterinarian to identify and address the root cause behind this inflammation.
-The veterinarian will conduct a thorough examination to determine the specific underlying factors contributing to your dog's pododermatitis.
+However, it is crucial to consult with a vet to identify and address the root cause behind this inflammation.
+The vet will conduct a thorough examination to determine the specific underlying factors contributing to your dog's pododermatitis.

 Causes of red paws on dogs